 We believe it is critical to maintain a client-centred care approach that takes into consideration the unique needs of women experiencing disadvantage and complex care needs.
 Therefore, we believe extenuating circumstances and the individual needs of vulnerable clients must be taken into consideration and their doulas allowed to accompany them (and partner, if applicable).

 We are continuing to deliver services, as close to normal as the circumstances allow.
 Our latest guidance and requirements for our doulas are available here.
 A public summary is available below.

-We have implemented stringent new protocols, in line with government advice.
-This includes but is not limited to all staff working from home until further notice; additional screening of all clients before appointments or allocating a new doula; required reporting and self-isolation for any staff member or doula if they meet the risk criteria (have symptoms of COVID-19, have come into contact with someone with COVID-19, or are being tested for COVID-19), and prohibition of any meetings with clients, staff or other volunteers if they meet the risk criteria.
+We have implemented Covid-Safe protocols, in line with government advice.
+This includes but is not limited to all staff working from home until further notice; screening of all clients before appointments or allocating a new doula; required reporting and self-isolation for any staff member or doula if they meet the risk criteria (have symptoms of COVID-19, have come into contact with someone with COVID-19, or are being tested for COVID-19), and prohibition of any meetings with clients, staff or other volunteers if they meet the risk criteria.

 We always aim to have back-up doulas available to support clients in the case of unforeseen circumstances arising or requiring additional support needs.
 We are continuing to do this to mitigate the risk of doulas being unable to support clients.

 This service is possible thanks to the tireless commitment of our volunteer doulas.
-This unprecedented situation is putting increased burden on everyone and we are aware that this may impact doula’s availability as they juggle other competing demands, including work, and family responsibilities.
+This unprecedented situation is putting increased burden on everyone and we are aware that this may impact doulas' availability as they juggle other competing demands, including work, and family responsibilities.
 This may mean a temporary reduction in the number of new clients we can match with a doula.
-Whilst this is not yet the case, we are closely observing the situation and are exploring other ways we can maintain connection with clients and share resources.